LuisParedes1/notion-fitbit-blog/readme.md

 2. Expose `NOTION_TOKEN` and `BLOG_INDEX_ID` in your environment `export NOTION_TOKEN='<your-token>'`and `export BLOG_INDEX_ID='<your-blog-index-id>'` or `set NOTION_TOKEN="<your-token>" && set BLOG_INDEX_ID="<your-blog-index-id>"` for Windows
 3. Run next in development mode `yarn dev`
 4. Build and run in production mode `yarn build && yarn start`

+## Creating Blog Posts

+1. In Notion click new on the table to add a new row
+2. Fill in the Page name, slug, Date, and Authors
+3. At the top of the content area add the content you want to show as a preview (keep this under 2 paragraphs)
+4. Add a divider block under your preview content
+5. Add the rest of your content under the divider block